-Restoration to accrual status -- As a general rule, a nonaccrual asset may be restored to accrual status when (1) none of its principal and interest is due and unpaid, and the bank expects repayment of the remaining contractual principal and interest, $\underline{or}$ (2) when it otherwise becomes well secured and in the process of collection.
+Restoration to accrual status -- As a general rule, a nonaccrual asset may be restored to accrual status when (1) none of its principal and interest is due and unpaid, and the bank expects repayment of the remaining contractual principal and interest, or (2) when it otherwise becomes well secured and in the process of collection.
+If any interest payments received while the asset was in nonaccrual status were applied to reduce principal, as discussed in the preceding section of this entry, the application of these payments to principal should not be reversed (and interest income should not be credited) when the asset is returned to accrual status.